 3. Cross Gable Roof

-A cross gable roof is created when two or more gable rooflines intersect at an angle.
+A cross gable roof is another type of gable roof which created when two or more gable rooflines intersect at an angle.
 Cross gable roofs often result in more complex layouts for homes, as the change in shape will affect the structure of the house.
-For example, some homes with cross gable roofs have separate wings, larger porches, or attached garages. gable roof requires, hipped roofs
+For example, some homes with cross gable roofs have separate wings, larger porches, or attached garages.

 4. Gable Roof With Shed Roof Addition

 Many property owners extend the length of their homes by adding a shed roof to the gable roof ridge.
 This hybrid design is a popular solution for extending, as it provides the opportunity for more headroom and space without having to completely alter the structure and aesthetics of the roof.